Direct Measurement of the Singlet Lifetime and Photoexcitation Behavior of the Boron Vacancy Center in Hexagonal Boron Nitride: Introduction

 $V^{-}_{B}$ electronic and spin transition rates are also of interest for understanding the spin defect's quantum dynamics; see Fig. \ref{Fig_1}b.
-Under optical excitation, the transition rate from the ground-state triplet to the excited-state triplet is spin-conserving and given by $k_p$, which is linearly proportional to the laser power $P$ such that $k_p = P k_{p0}$.
-The excited state triplet can undergo a spin-conserving radiative decay back to the ground state at rate $k_r$. \textit{Ab initio} calculations using DFT predict $k_r$ $\approx$ $\frac{1}{11}$ MHz,\cite{Reimers2020} which is about 3 orders of magnitude weaker than the NV- radiative decay rate.
-In Ref.~\citen{CluaProvost2024}, $k_r$ is inferred from excited-state lifetime measurements to be equivalent for all 3 spin-states of $V^{-}_{B}$.
+Under optical excitation, the transition rate from the ground-state triplet to the excited-state triplet is spin-conserving and given by $k_p$, which is linearly proportional to the laser power $P$ such that $k_p = P k_{p_0}$ \cite{Whitefield2023, Provost2024}.
+The excited state triplet can undergo a spin-conserving radiative decay back to the ground state at rate $k_r$.
+It should be noted that excited state lifetime measurements include contributions from both radiative and non-radiative rates, where the non-radiative rates are spin-dependent and denoted by $\gamma_0$ and $\gamma_1$.
+Additionally, the first excited state transition is optically forbidden for unstrained hBN, and thus only occurs in the presence of phonons or hBN lattice static distortions (e.g., local strain and other defects); consequently, the quantum efficiency of the $V_B^-$ defect is very low.\cite{LIBBI2022, ABDI2018} \textit{Ab initio} calculations using DFT predict $k_r$ $\approx$ $\frac{1}{11}$ MHz\cite{Reimers2020} and $k_r$ $\approx$ $\frac{1}{20}$ MHz,\cite{ivady_ab_2020} which is about 3 orders of magnitude weaker than the NV- radiative decay rate \cite{AudeCraik}.
+Recent measurements using F{\"o}rster resonance energy transfer (FRET) report $k_r = 0.135$ MHz $\pm$ $0.068$ MHz \cite{jules2025nonradiativeenergytransferboron}, in reasonable agreement with DFT predictions.
+In [\citen{CluaProvost2024}], $k_r$ is inferred from excited-state lifetime measurements to be equivalent for all 3 spin-states of $V^{-}_{B}$.
 Like the NV center, the $V^{-}_{B}$ center undergoes a spin-dependent non-radiative decay from the excited triplet to a metastable singlet.
 The excited $m_s$ = $\pm$1 levels are more likely than the excited $m_s$ = 0 level to decay through this pathway, leading to spin-dependent PL brightness.
 Population in the singlet state decays preferentially to the $m_s$ = 0 ground state, causing spin polarization to this brighter PL state, similar to the NV.
 (See [\citen{Barry2020}] for a thorough discussion of NV spin-dependent PL brightness.)